-13a Indicate the annual average rate of useful thermal energy output made available to the host(s), net of any heat contained in condensate return or make-up water Btu/h 13b Indicate the annual average rate of net electrical energy output kW 13c Multiply line 13b by 3,412 to convert from kW to Btu/h 0 Btu/h 13d Indicate the annual average rate of mechanical energy output taken directly off of the shaft of a prime mover for purposes not directly related to power production (this value is usually zero) hp 13e Multiply line 13d by 2,544 to convert from hp to Btu/h 0 Btu/h 13f Indicate the annual average rate of energy input from natural gas and oil Btu/h 13g Topping-cycle operating value = 100 13a / (13a + 13c + 13e) 0 % 13h Topping-cycle efficiency value = 100 (0.513a + 13c + 13e) / 13f 0 % 13i Compliance with operating standard: Is the operating value shown in line 13g gre Yes (complies with operating standard) No (does not comply w ith operating standard) 13j Did installation of the facility in its current form commence on or after March 13, 1 980?
+13a Indicate the annual average rate of useful thermal energy output made available to the host(s), net of any heat contained in condensate return or make-up water Btu/h 13b Indicate the annual average rate of net electrical energy output kW 13c Multiply line 13b by 3,412 to convert from kW to Btu/h 0 Btu/h 13d Indicate the annual average rate of mechanical energy output taken directly off of the shaft of a prime mover for purposes not directly related to power production (this value is usually zero) hp 13e Multiply line 13d by 2,544 to convert from hp to Btu/h 0 Btu/h 13f Indicate the annual average rate of energy input from natural gas and oil 3 37 1 Btu/h 13g Topping-cycle operating value = 100 13a / (13a + 13c + 13e) 0 % 13h Topping-cycle efficiency value = 100 (0.513a + 13c + 13e) / 13f 0 /0 Total Topping Cycle Cincions) Talact Too (old Tod 1 Too 1 Too, 7 To 0 % 13i Compliance with operating standard: Is the operating value shown in line 13g gro 131 Compliance with operating standard.
+Is the operating value shown in line 139 give eater than or equal to 370: Yes (complies with operating standard) No (does not comply w ith operating standard) 13j Did installation of the facility in its current form commence on or after March 13, 1980?
 Yes.
 Your facility is subject to the efficiency requirements of 18 C.F.R. § 292.205(a)(2).
-Demonstrate compliance with the efficiency requirement by responding to line 13k or 13l, a ıs applicable, below.
-No. Your facility is exempt from the efficiency standard.
-Skip lines 13k and 13l ı 140.
-Tour facility is exempt from the efficiency standard.
-Skip lines 15k and 15i • 13k Compliance with efficiency standard (for low operating value): If the operating value alue shown in line 13g is less than 15%, then indicate below whether the efficiency value shown in line 13h greater 3 , , , , , , , , , , , , , , , , , , , · Yes (complies with efficiency standard) No (does not comply with ith efficiency standard) 13I Compliance with efficiency standard (for high operating value): If the operating v alue shown in line 13g is greater than or equal to 15%, then indicate below whether the efficiency value shown equal to 42.5%: in the 131113 greater than of Yes (complies with efficiency standard) No (does not comply wi ith efficiency standard)
+Demonstrate compliance with the efficiency requirement by responding to line 13k or 13l, as applicable, below. complained with the efficiency requirement by responding to line 150 of 150, as applicable, selow. ☐ No. Your facility is exempt from the efficiency standard.
+Skip lines 13k and 13l.
+13k Compliance with efficiency standard (for low operating value): If the operating value alue shown in line 13g is less than 15%, then indicate below whether the efficiency value shown in line 13h greater 3 · Yes (complies with efficiency standard) No (does not comply w ith efficiency standard) 13I Compliance with efficiency standard (for high operating value): If the operating v alue shown in line 13g is greater than or equal to 15%, then indicate below whether the efficiency value shown in line 13h is greater than or equal to 42.5%: Yes (complies with efficiency standard) No (does not comply w ith efficiency standard) itii eiiicieiicy stailualu j